neolang2/neopy/README.md

 # python-compiler
-Compiler for neolang to x86 assembly written in python
+Compiler for neolang to llvm IR written in python

 # Testing
 Unit tests use the [unittest](https://docs.python.org/3/library/unittest.html) built in library.